AmreshSinha/wink/README.md

 ### Deploying on your own Server (For **Hardcore Privacy Focused User**)

 This is not covering any of the DNS stuff.
-I have already provided provided minimal config files for deploying manually on server.
+I have already provided minimal config files for deploying manually on the server.
 (Docker configs)

 Do note that the docker pathway assumes that you have **Traefik** running.
+Change the docker network name `proxy` in `docker-compose.yml` to the network name you are using for your Traefik instance.
 If you want to use any other reverse-proxy you will have to edit the config files on your own.
 Do create a PR if you add support for any other reverse-proxy service.

 <h2> Development (*ˊᗜˋ*)/ᵗᑋᵃᐢᵏ ᵞᵒᵘ*</h2>